-Jonathan Feldman is a partner with the firm in the litigation practice.
+Jonathan Feldman is Of Counsel with the firm in the litigation practice.
 He focuses his practice on bankruptcy, bankruptcy litigation, financial services litigation and professional malpractice litigation.

 Bankruptcy and restructuring